 Don't have time to soak your scorched pan?
 Try boiling a pot full of water with a few lemon slices or a squeeze of fresh lemon juice.
 The citric acid in lemon juice helps break down burnt food without any of the toxic chemicals or harsh smells of other cleaning products.
 Plus, it'll leave your kitchen smelling great!

 After leaving the pan to boil for five to ten minutes, scrub off any remaining particles with a sponge and a bit of dish detergent.
-Still some remaining grime?
-Sprinkle the bottom of the pan with a few tablespoons of baking soda to create an abrasive paste.
+If there is still some stubborn grime or residue remaining, you can sprinkle a few tablespoons of baking soda onto the bottom of the pan to create an abrasive paste.

 Best For Stainless Steel Cookware with light to moderate burnt spots

 Using aluminum foil and baking soda provides a gentle abrasive action to help remove burnt-on food from the pot.
 However, it is not recommended to use nonstick coating cookware as it can scratch the surface.
 Here is how to clean your burnt pots and pans using aluminum foil and baking soda